Skip to main content

 [HTTP-MESSAGE-SIGNATURES] defines components to be signed.

-Agents MUST include the following component:
+Agents MUST include at least one of the following components:

-@authority as defined in Section 2.2.1 of [HTTP-MESSAGE-SIGNATURES]
+@authority as defined in Section 2.2.3 of [HTTP-MESSAGE-SIGNATURES]

 Agents MUST include the following @signature-params as defined in